Overseas Citizen of India (OCI) Card

 Miscellaneous OCI Card services may be availed in the below cases:

-- Once after attaining the age of 50 years, an OCI cardholder should request for a new OCI card as soon as the passport is changed.
+• Re-issue of OCI Card: Once after attaining the age of 20 years, an OCI cardholder should request for a new OCI card as soon as his/her passport is changed.

 Documents required for Miscellaneous OCI Services:

-- In case the applicant has lost the current OCI Card: The original Police report and a copy of lost OCI Card
+• In case the applicant has lost the current OCI Card: The original Police report, its English translation and a copy of lost OCI Card (if available)

 Notice regarding Overseas Citizenship of India (OCI) Card